tbranyen/backbone.layoutmanager/readme.md

 * Rename all instances of `data` to `serialize`.
 * Rename any custom `append` functions to `insert`.
 * Upgrade your application to Backbone 0.9.9 and at least Underscore 1.4.2.
+* Lo-Dash is no longer supported, use the lodash.underscore build instead.

 ## Documentation ##